sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

 ```

 >[!note]
 > This is a quick overview of dataview,  to display lists & tasks.
-We will look into more complicated queries AND a better plugin for task management in the [[06_Practice|Practice]] section
+We will look into more complicated queries AND a better plugin for task management in the [[06_Practice|Practice]] section tomorrow

 ---
 ## Quick add
 #G

-This is a little more complex example, but hopefully once it is setup it will create easy ways to organise and maintain your notes!
+This is a bit little more of a complex example, but once it is setup it will create easy ways to organise and maintain your notes just from simple commands!

-What quick add does is basically create easy commands that we can call.
-This means we can create systems that give us simple ways of organising our notes.
-This again is very flexible and hackable, so you can do lots with it, and we will be showing you a couple of simple examples.
+What Quickadd does is basically create easy commands that we can call.
+This means we can create systems that give us simple ways of organising our notes in standardised ways.
+This again is very flexible and hackable, so you can do lots with it, and we will be showing you an example that covers the basics.

 Install it [HERE](obsidian://show-plugin?id=quickadd), or go to Settings>community plugins>browse and search `QuickAdd`.
 (Make sure you remember to enable it.)